0

 Doom relies on sustaining, droning notes, and to pull that off effectively a compressor will really help.
 Don't underestimate how important a compressor is for Doom!

-[product=fredric-effects-zesty-comp] The Fredric Effects Zesty Comp is an evolution of the classic Dan Armstrong Orange Squeezer compressor.
+The Fredric Effects Zesty Comp is an evolution of the classic Dan Armstrong Orange Squeezer compressor.
 A characterful rather than transparent compressor, the Zesty Comp thickens your tone, adding sustain, attack, presence and even some top-end sparkle.
-As Tim at Fredric Effects explains, "This is truly compression as an effect - there are none of the 'is it on?' moments you can get with certain transparent compressors". [/product]
+As Tim at Fredric Effects explains, "This is truly compression as an effect - there are none of the 'is it on?' moments you can get with certain transparent compressors".

-[product=signal-cheyne-b6k-parallel-compressor] The Signal Cheyne B6K Parallel Compressor is a studio-grade compressor with a comprehensive suite of controls including an internal pre-compression signal cut to prevent clipping.
+The Signal Cheyne B6K Parallel Compressor is a studio-grade compressor with a comprehensive suite of controls including an internal pre-compression signal cut to prevent clipping.
 Go from always-on subtle sustainer to full-on squash thanks to its parallel dry blend circuit.
 The B6K includes an ultra-clean buffer: even when off, the pedal will take the high impedance signal from your guitar and lower it to drive it along long cables or through multi-pedal set-ups with no high-end signal loss.
 The buffer brings back the sparkle, as if you were plugged directly into your amp.
-You can run the B6K at up to 18V for the ultimate in clarity and headroom. [/product]
+You can run the B6K at up to 18V for the ultimate in clarity and headroom.

 Preamps